The beautiful twinkling of eternity that will never fade, no matter what...

 - Giant Enemy Crab: A mechanical one in name, at least.
 More likely an example of a Spider Tank with the crab name attached.

-- Hope Spot: The acid rain stops at the end, and turn into snow.
-The hope is not for the Junker, but for the world.
-Possibly negates the following:
+- Hope Spot: The acid rain stops at the end, and turns into snow.
+The hope is not for the Junker, but for the world...
+And then Hoshi no Hito reveals that it has been snowing for decades since.

 - I Will Wait for You: Possibly subverted, in that Yumemi knew no one was going to come back after all.